maarceello/berray/README.md

     - [ ] skip object combination which are already checked
     - [ ] detect collision with rotated shapes

+### improvements

+- [ ] it should be possible to send event parameters lazy. i.e. add a Supplier as parameter and Events.getParameter() resolves the suppliers value and caches the result.
+Motivation: the hover event should calculate the mouse positions in object coordinates.
+This is expensive and maybe there are not even event listeners so the calculation is wasted.

 ### Bugs

 [ ] fix pong example, collision detection seems broken